simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 Exit criterion: the API/configuration review cannot alter the three product paths, their lifecycle ownership, arbitrary explicit real-provider lookup, or the single-pooling-owner boundary defined in the product vision.

-## Phase 1: add the shared core lease
+## Phase 1: add the exclusive core lease

 - [x] Introduce a public SMTP-specific lease around `PoolableObject<SessionTransport>`.
 - [x] Expose the real `Session`, `SessionTransport`, and connected `Transport` through the lease.